modesto/monoreports/README.md

 - group section - group header section appears before details every time value of group expression is changed.
 - subreports - report in report

-Other this in roadmap are:
+Other things in roadmap are:

 - improve designer to support multiselections, undo/redo
 - imporove report engine quality by writing more unit tests